mobinni/grunt-typeset/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
-0.0.1: Initial release
+- 0.0.1: Initial release
-0.0.2: Documentation
+- 0.0.2: Documentation
-0.0.3: Removed unnecessary files
+- 0.0.3: Removed unnecessary files
-0.0.4: Updated typeset v0.2.2
+- 0.0.4: Updated typeset v0.2.2
+- 0.0.5: Improved functions, updated documentation
-0.0.5: Updated functions, documentation, and license
+- 0.0.6: Updated test units, and MIT license